rofergon/Agentra/README.md

 ## 🎯 Use Cases

 ### For Novice Users:
-- "What are the best staking options on Hedera?"
+- "What are the best yield opportunities on SaucerSwap?"
-- "Explain what yield farming is and where I can do it"
+- "How does lending work on Bonzo Finance?"
-- "Which protocol is safest to start with?"
+- "What are limit orders and how can I use them?"

 ### For Experienced Users:
-- "Show me the highest APYs available now"
+- "Show me the best APYs between SaucerSwap and Bonzo Finance"
-- "Compare arbitrage opportunities between SaucerSwap and HeliSwap"
+- "Set up automated limit orders for my trading strategy"
-- "What is the best strategy for $10,000 with high risk tolerance?"
+- "Analyze my current positions across SaucerSwap and Bonzo"

 ## 🚀 Key Benefits